Whether you want to make a quick meal or an entire one with several courses, you should have the right cookware pieces.

 The main difference between the two is their appearance.
 A saucepan has straight vertical sides and a large surface area, while a skillet has short and curved sides.

 A skillet also has an open view, wide and convenient to stir.
-It also allows you an easy flip action while cooking.
+It also allows you to easily flip and stir food while cooking.
 Its smooth and curvy sides are suitable for making dishes with ingredients that need a lot of stirring while cooking.

 It also enables you to easily slide out a dish from a skillet to a plate.
-However, any food that leans on the curved edges does not contact the heat and will therefore not cook as fast as the food in the middle of the skillet.
+The curved edges enable to get a spatula under the food to stir and turn it over.
+Any food that leans on the tapered, curved edges does not contact the heat and will therefore not cook as fast as the food in the middle of the skillet.

-In contrast to saucepans whose sides meet the bottom surface at a right angle, this leaves the bottom of the saucepan even and flat, making a large surface area.
+In saucepans, the sides meet the bottom surface at a right angle, this leaves the bottom of the saucepan even and flat, making a large area for cooking.
+They high sides also transfer heat to the food.
+(A saucepan with high angled sides is called a Splayed Saute pan.)

-The high walls of a saucepan help it hold more liquid than a skillet and avoid spilling food.
+The high walls of a saucepan help it hold more liquid than a skillet, and so it is suitable for sauces, soups, and steaming.
 With the wide base and tall walls, the saucepan has more weight compared to a skillet.

 This means they can be used to make foods that do not need to be flipped and others that require poaching, shallow frying, braising, and searing.

-Saucepans are not designed for flipping and shaking food around but for lengthier and larger cookings.
+Saucepans are not designed for flipping and shaking food around but for food that require lengthier cooking times, and usually involve liquid.

 A skillet, on the other hand, is best for stir-frying and sautéing.
-Their lightweight makes it easy to shake them, and their sloppy sides bring back the food to the bottom of the pan.
+Their light weight makes it easy to shake them, the curve at the bottom enables you to move a spatula around and under the food, and their sloped sides bring back the food to the bottom of the pan.

-A skillet is most often used when searing or pan-frying a few meat servings.
-Dishes that often need flipping and stirring and cook quickly, such as omelet, beef stir fry, or a spinach mushroom when made with a skillet, bring that taste you are seeking to achieve.
+A skillet is most often used when searing or pan-frying food such as meat, vegetable, fish, and eggs.
+Skillets are used to cook dishes that often need flipping and stirring, and and which cook quickly, such as omelet, beef stir fry, or a spinach mushroom sauté.
+When made with a skillet, food comes together quickly.

 Calphalon Contemporary Shallow Sauce Pan